gabsalvo/gabsalvo.github.io/src/content/post/Get your first npm package going.md

 ```

-This is what you would normally do but we are learning here soooo
+This is what you would normally do, but we are learning here soooo

 **THIS IS WHAT WE ARE GOING TO DO**